All Products

 Prerequisites

-3. On the Add-ons page, click the Networking tab, and in the lower right corner of the Poseidon component card, click Install.
+3. On the Add-ons page, click the Networking tab.
+On the Poseidon card, click Install.

-4. In the Install Poseidon dialog box, check Enable ACK NetworkPolicy, and then click OK.
+4. In the Install Poseidon dialog box, select Enable ACK NetworkPolicy, then click OK.

-The definition and usage of ACK GlobalNetworkPolicy are similar to Kubernetes NetworkPolicy.
-By default, rules of ACK GlobalNetworkPolicy affect all nodes and pods in the cluster.
+The definition and usage of an ACK GlobalNetworkPolicy are similar to those of a Kubernetes NetworkPolicy.
+By default, its rules apply to all nodes and pods in the cluster unless specified otherwise.

 apiVersion: network.alibabacloud.com/v1beta2